Improving Brain Tumour Care surveys share your experiences and help create change

 Understanding brain tumours

-Although a child may not look or appear different, the impact of a brain tumour, on both their cognitive and/or communicative ability and on their mental health and emotional wellbeing, is enormous and needs to be acknowledged.
+Although a child may not look or appear different, the impact of a brain tumour can be enormous, and needs to be acknowledged.
+For example, there may be impacts on cognitive and/or communicative ability, mental health, and emotional welbeing.

 Remember!
 The long-lasting impacts of a brain tumour can often be overlooked or misunderstood, due to the hidden nature of some of the difficulties.
 This can be a particular challenge for children with a low-grade tumour.